A Brief History of Crimea

 In the 13th century, the Mongols or Tatars conquered Crimea and it became part of a huge empire.
 However, the empire soon broke up into fragments.
 In the 15th century the Crimean Tatars became independent but not for long.
 In 1475 Crimean Tatars came under Turkish rule.
 For centuries Crimea was part of the Turkish Empire.

 In 1783 the Russians captured Crimea from the Turks.
 The Russians created a naval base and fortress at Sevastopol.
-Then in 1853, Russia went to war with Turkey.
-However, Britain and France feared the Russians were growing too powerful and they might take too much Turkish territory so they went to war with Russia in 1853.
+Then in 1853, the Russian Empire went to war with Turkey.
+However, Britain and France feared the Russian Empire was growing too powerful and they might take too much Turkish territory so they went to war in 1853.
 They sent an expedition to Crimea and besieged Sevastopol for a year.
 The war ended in 1856.

 Modern Crimea